Comprehensive Pricing Guide for Embroidery

 Ultimately, the price of embroidery depends on how much detail, complexity, and time the project requires.
 But by understanding the costs and keeping your project simple, you can ensure you get the best value for your money.

 Understanding the price will help you plan and budget accordingly if you plan to partake in any embroidery.
-With the right pricing guide even when embroidery digitize, you can get the most value for your money while creating the beautiful designs you desire.
+With the right pricing guide even when embroidery is digitized, you can get the most value for your money while creating the beautiful designs you desire.